IPA.CONF(5) IPA.CONF(5)

 Here each dynamic rule generated from the autorule will inherit

-section.
-Each dynamic rule will have one limit, since we cannot use the
+from the global section.
+Each dynamic rule will have one limit, since

-${rule} macro variable in dynamic rules (actually in autorules), then
+the ${rule} macro variable cannot be used in dynamic rules (actually in

-%rule% substitution is used.
-Using the ${limit} macro variable in a
+autorules), then %rule% substitution is used.
+Using the ${limit} macro

-limit in an autorule is correct, since limit's name is know for the
+variable in a limit in an autorule is correct, since limit's name is

 Using rules patterns is an effective method for sharing common settings

 for rules.
-As it was said above, the global section allows to specify
+The global section allows to specify some common settings

-some common settings for any rules, dynamic rules can inherit common
+for any rules, dynamic rules can inherit common settings from their

-settings from their autorules.
-Rules patterns allow to specify common
+autorules.
+Rules patterns allow to specify common settings for classes

 If some static or dynamic rule does not have some parameter or section,

-then it can inherit this parameter or section from the matched rule
+then it inherits this parameter or section from the matched rule pat-

 rulepat "<regexp>" {